Dongfeng (missile)

 The Dongfeng (东风 (East Wind)) series, typically abbreviated as "DF missiles", are a family of short, medium, intermediate-range and intercontinental ballistic missiles operated by the Chinese People's Liberation Army Rocket Force (formerly the Second Artillery Corps).
+Missiles of this series have consistently been the primary delivery method of China's nuclear weapons.
+The Long March family of space launch vehicles is also rooted in early Dongfeng development.

+The DF-61 and DF-41 are examples of modern solid-fuel nuclear-armed ICBMs deployed by China.
+Conventional warheads are also used, including the DF-ZF hypersonic glide vehicle deployed on the DF-17, the dual-capable DF-26, and the DF-21, hailed as the world's first anti-ship ballistic missile.

 History

 After the signing of the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance in 1950, the Soviet Union assisted China's military R&D with training, technical documentation, manufacturing-equipment and licensed production of Soviet weapons.
 In the area of ballistic missiles, the Soviets transferred R-1 (SS-1), R-2 (SS-2) and R-11F technology to China.
 The PRC based its first ballistic missiles on Soviet designs.
 Since then, China has made many advances in its ballistic-missile and rocket technology.
 For instance, the space-launch Long March rockets have their roots in the Dongfeng missiles.